ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 * **Analysed sequence data** - Sequence data that has been processed in some way after being obtained from a sequencing instrument.
 Such data has been normalised, and perhaps also subject to other processing (e.g. removal of outliers, calculation of expression measurements, and statistical analyses).
 Another example of analysed data is genome assemblies.

-* **Metadata** - Description of the data that gives, at a minimum, sufficient information to reproduce the data collection method (e.g. description of how the source material was obtained and details about the sequencing process, such as library preparation and the instruments used).
+* **Metadata** - Description of the data that gives, at a minimum, sufficient information to reproduce the data collection method (e.g. description of how the source material was obtained and details about the sequencing process, such as library preparation and instruments used).

 ### Metadata objects